Amber Lewey

 Various individuals will be involved in procurement, placing orders, and logistics.
 It's essential to have smooth coordination between all parties as well as a single source of truth shared between teams.
 Ensure you have adequate resources for effective coordination of these tasks.

-Pro-Tip: Use a flexible database to manage OFCI all tied directly to Revit models
+Pro-Tip: Use a platform like Layer to manage OFCI all tied directly to Revit models

 Shared permission levels allow you to share information (including models) between parties in different organizations without complicated setup.